arve0/master/thesis.md

 - **./ScanFieldArray** holds all fields (images) and their settings as attributes in `./ScanFieldArray/ScanFieldData`.
 - **./ScanWellArray** holds all wells (collection of images) and their settings as attributes in `./ScanWellArray/ScanWellData`.

+### OCR
+Optical character recognition (OCR) is recognition of characters in an image.
+OCR internals are not discussed, but it basically works by looking at patterns in the image to convert it to text.

 ## Nonlinear light interaction